 As good as a warm bath sounds after a long run, it is not a good idea.

-After training, it is best to take a shower with alternating hot/cold water to increase your circulation and reduce inflammation and muscle pain.
-Only afterward you can enjoy a relaxing hot bath.
+It’s best to shower after your workout, alternating between warm and cold water to promote circulation and reduce inflammation and muscle pain.
+Only after that, you can enjoy a relaxing hot bath.

 Should you do a recovery run after a long run?